Skip to main content

 (ii) Find the coordinates of the vector \((2,5,7)\) with respect to an orthonormal basis \(\beta'=\left\{\left(\frac{2}{\sqrt{6}},\frac{1}{\sqrt{6}},\frac{1}{\sqrt{6}}\right), \left(\frac{-1}{\sqrt{3}},\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}}\right),\left(0,\frac{-1}{\sqrt{2}},\frac{1}{\sqrt{2}}\right)\right\}\) of \(\R^3\text{.}\)

-Next we deal with to find an orthonormal basis of \(\R^n\) or any subspace of \(\R^n\text{.}\)
+In the next section, we deal with finding an orthonormal basis of \(\R^n\) or any subspace of \(\R^n\) from a basis.